 The changing position of the social worker in the CMHT

 Changes relating to the position of the social worker in the CMHT were described in terms of causes, substance, and impact.
-The former consisted of the ending of Section 75 agreements (that enabled the pooling of health and social care budgets and integration of management structures and functions to enhance service delivery (NHS Act, 2006)) and additional local authority duties such as statutory assessments, delegated to social workers, following the introduction of the Care Act 2014.
+The former consisted of the ending of Section 75 agreements and additional local authority duties such as statutory assessments, delegated to social workers, following the introduction of the Care Act 2014.
 Substance included the removal of social workers from CMHTs in some trusts and a curtailment to the work they did within the teams, in particular a move away from generic roles and tasks (e.g. care coordination or CPA) in others.

-Managers were largely critical of the reduction of integrated approaches resulting from these changes, describing their impact in terms of more limited communication and collaboration; loss of experience and knowledge; increased workloads and types of tasks and roles taken on by other CMHT staff; and the larger negative impact on staff and service user experience and service delivery.
+Impact was described in terms of a reduction of integrated approaches resulting in more limited communication and collaboration; loss of experience and knowledge; increased workloads and types of tasks and roles taken on by other CMHT staff; and the larger negative impact on staff and service user experience and service delivery.
 Commentary noted, for example, the “detrimental effect on the care we provide across localities” due to the loss of social workers (17.1) and to the “unnecessarily fractured care provision” (12.2) it resulted in.
+Another commented that

+Since social workers were removed from joint working the care/support to service users I feel has been negatively impacted.
+I feel collaborative approach benefited both service users and the decision making and support for all professionals disciplines (17.5)

+Their loss to the team meant a loss of easy and informal access to their “specialist skills and knowledge within mental health” (37.2) and to a collaborative approach that benefited all.

+In the coming weeks the role of the social workers will change within the CMHT … we will no longer offer a holistic care coordination approach but instead a fragmented health/social work divided approach with the social work staff offering ‘Care Act’ work with mental health populations only … This is due to a focus on finances over client need (13.2)

-Others described the positive impact of the integrated practices that they had lost which had produced:
+Others described the positive impact of the integrated practices that they had lost, when social workers were removed, which had produced:

 Supportive working relationships with social work colleagues with enhanced and more informed level of care able to be offered from shared resources being within team (21.2)

-Social work team members were described as having “benefited service users and provided support for all professionals’ disciplines” (17.3).
+Social work team members were described as having “benefited service users and provided support for all professionals’ disciplines” and that since they “were removed … the care/support to service users I feel has been negatively impacted” (17.3).
 Another respondent commented on the range of interventions undertaken by social workers, stating that these were “often the most effective intervention for service users who are unable to tolerate therapy or group work” (19.4).
 In contrast to these concerns about the negative impact of the loss of social work input into CMHT practice, were others who suggested that the social work role itself had been diluted as a result of integration with a focus on “social workers facilitate[ing] care packages”, linking this with poor social work recruitment and retention (4.1).